brainbang/mindgraph/README.md

 If you aren't interested in building it yourself, try a [release](https://github.com/brainbang/mindgraph/releases)

+Also, I'm [taking votes](https://mindvote.herokuapp.com/) on a better color-scheme.

 ## development

 Install the build dependencies with `npm install`.
 You can build runtimes with `npm run build`, and you can test (run on current platform) with `npm start`.